metosin/spec-tools/README.md

 #### Solution

 Spec-tools solves this by defining a set of dynamic type predicates.
-They can conform values based on a dynamic `mode`-parameter, bound by the `spec-tools/conform`.
-Based on the mode, a set of type transformers are used at runtime to do the actual conformation.

-By default, the following modes and type predicates are supported:
+They can conform values based on a dynamic `*conformations*`-parameter, bound in the `spec-tools/conform`.
+Conformations is a map of `predicate => conformer`.
+By default, the following conformations and type predicates are supported:

-* modes: `:string`, `:json` and `nil` (default).
+* conformations: `string-conformations`, `json-conformations` and `nil` (no conforming).
 * type predicates: `integer?`, `int?`, `double?`, `keyword?`, `boolean?`, `uuid?` and `inst?`.

-System is extensible: new type predicates, modes and type tranformations are easy to add.
+Both new conformations and type predicates can be easily added in the client side.

 **TODO**: all core predicates should be supported out-of-the-box.